 Why Love Matters: Values in Governance

-Currently, a co-authored book, which captures the insights emerging from the SoH Forum’s dialogue series on peace and peacefulness is being developed.
+Following the 3rd Forum, a co-authored book, which captures the insights emerging from the SoH Forum’s dialogue series on peace and peacefulness was published.
 This dialogue series has been co-hosted and co-sponsored by the Guerrand- Hermès Foundation for Peace and the Fetzer Institute.
+Read More

 What is the meaning of Spirit of Humanity?